糖心vlog入口

 Lightweight and infinitely recyclable, aluminium is found in everything from jet engines to electric vehicles to mobile phones.
 It is the most abundant metal in the Earth’s crust, and one of the world’s fastest growing major metals.

 But we are only scratching the surface of the opportunities for aluminium to be a part of our everyday lives.
-For example, analysts predict the use of aluminium in lightweight cars and trucks in North America will increase by about 30% – from 177 kilograms per vehicle in 2015 to 227 kilograms in 2025.
-According to the (ASI), for every 10% reduction in the weight of a vehicle, fuel economy increases by about 7%.
+For example, analysts predict the use of aluminium in lightweight cars and trucks in North America will increase by 40%, from 180 kilograms per vehicle in 2015 to 252 kilograms in 2030.
+For every 10% reduction in the weight of a vehicle, .
 Over its lifetime, every kilogram of aluminium that replaces heavier materials in a car or light truck can save a net 20 kilograms of carbon dioxide emissions.

 Aluminium is made from bauxite, or aluminium ore.
 Bauxite is the basic raw material that is refined into alumina, which in turn is sent to smelters for processing into aluminium.